yugabyte/ybu/TFE/YBU-31/ybu-31.md

 The url in your message will reflect the public IP of your server.
 At port 8800, the Replicated console that will allow us to pull the Yugaware image from the Replicated registry.

-### Complete the Yugaware Installation with the .rli license
+### Complete the Yugaware Installation with the Yugabyte Platform license

 In the last step, we configured the server and installed Replicated.
 In the next step, we will pull the Yugaware platform image from the Replicated registry once the license has been authenticated.